The EI dictionary

 Stray electricity: is when electricity runs along metal water pipes, metal air ducts, through the safety ground or other paths where it is not intended.
 This causes imbalanced electrical circuits and elevated magnetic fields.

-Terpenes: natural chemicals found in trees and plants.
+Terpenes: natural chemicals emitted from trees and plants.
 Released through evaporation (the smell of a pine forest) or when breaking the plant (fresh cut grass).
 Can make people sick just like synthetic chemicals.

 Town clothes: a set of clothes used for going shopping and not used at home or when visiting other non-toxic households.
 Clothes worn to stores can be difficult to clean enough to not affect someone with severe MCS.